 When an elderly New York Holocaust survivor died as a result of a fire in his apartment the YM-YWHA of Washington Heights and Inwood, where he had been a member, took action.
 The fire was thought to be a result of his sleeve catching fire when he was making himself a cup of tea.
-He died from the resulting burns, according to Cippi Harte, director of the Center for Adults Living Well@the Y.
+He died from the resulting burns, according to Cippi Harte, director of the Center for Adults Living [email protected] Y.

 “I wanted to do something that would keep people safe at home and came up with the idea to raised the funds to purchase electric kettles with automatic shutoffs, and do a burn prevention program,” she said.
 At the program, the Y distributed the kettles — along with tea.